-With respect to both the Company's solely and jointly owned intellectual property, the Company cannot be sure that patents will be granted on any of its pending patent applications or on any patent applications filed solely or jointly by the Company in the future; we cannot be sure that any of the Company's existing patents or any patents that may be granted to us in the future will be commercially useful in protecting the Company's commercial products or therapeutic method; and the Company cannot be sure that an agency or court would determine that the Company's solely or jointly owned patents are valid and enforceable.
+With respect to both the Company's solely and jointly owned intellectual property, the Company cannot be sure that patents will be granted on any of its pending patent applications or on any patent applications filed solely or jointly by the Company in the future; we cannot be sure that any of the Company's existing patents or any patents that may be granted to us in the future will be commercially useful in protecting the Company's intended commercial products or therapeutic methods; and the Company cannot be sure that an agency or court would determine that the Company's solely or jointly owned patents are valid and enforceable.

-A descriptive summary of the patent portfolio for the Company's most important clinical programs involving the development of LB-100 is presented below, followed by a detailed listing of each domestic and international patent that has been issued.
-Lixte Biotechnology, Inc. is the Company's wholly-owned Delaware subsidiary.
+The patent portfolios for the Company's most important programs involving the development of the LB-100 series are summarized and presented below, along with related information, as of December 31, 2022, followed by a detailed listing of each domestic and international patent that has been issued.
 The projected patent expiration dates noted below assume that that all required maintenance or annuity fees for the patents are timely paid and that a court or agency does not determine that the patents are invalid or unenforceable.